r3dxpl0it/Algorithm-Implementation-Prototyping-and-Samples/README.md

-##### simply-meme is my My Codings Directory and Samples That I use or previously have used for a project or just for fun
+### simply-meme is My Code Directory and Samples That I use or previously have used for a project or did them just for fun
 I WILL UPDATE THIS REPO USUALLY EVERY WEEK

 - Machine learning Samples In Python